 We recently reported that an Inheritance Tax review was to be published by the end of this year, and the Office of Tax Simplification (OTS) has now released their first Inheritance Tax review report.
 This first stage of the report provides an overview of the tax and “sets out recommendations on administrative issues”.

-The review on Inheritance Tax was carried out after the Chancellor of the Exchequer requested the review at the beginning of the year.
+The review on Inheritance Tax was carried out after the Chancellor of the Exchequer requested the review at the beginning of 2018.
 The OTS’s primary aim was to provide recommendations to simplify Inheritance Tax from an administrative and technical standpoint.

 As part of the review, the OTS called for people to share their personal experiences and perceptions of Inheritance Tax.
 More than 3,500 people shared their views, which was a much higher response rate than in previous tax reviews.
 This highlights the current confusion and concerns surrounding Inheritance Tax, stressing the need for the public consultation.
 In addition, the OTS gathered evidence from professional advisers, representative bodies and academics, as well as setting up a Consultative Committee for advice.